 The most vital component of the sales process is engaging prospects and potential customers.
-However, you must ensure that you follow the right sales engagement approach.
+However, you must ensure that you follow the right sales engagement model.

 Thankfully, the correct sales engagement platform can empower your sales teams with the right tools to drive efficiency and productivity to attain desirable outcomes.

 But before we start discussing sales engagement software or platforms, let's first discuss what sales engagement is.
 And the best practices you can incorporate to make the sales engagement process successful.

 What is sales engagement?

 “It is not your customer’s job to remember you.
 It is your obligation and responsibility to make sure they don’t have the chance to forget you.” – Patricia Fripp

 Sales engagement is the process of interacting and establishing valuable relationships with your potential customers during the sales pipeline.

 It encompasses performing research, connecting, nurturing, establishing relationships, and closing deals with qualified leads.

 Simply put, a successful sales engagement operation represents a step-by-step approach or workflow that enables the sales team to close a deal and generate revenue for your business.